 Note that if you are a host, Airbnb will send you notifications if it has updated its terms of service agreements.

 Should you use Airbnb?

-One benefit of using Airbnb is the cost, as you can legitimately find a cheap place to stay on the site.
-Also, you find out a great deal of detailed information about where you’ll be staying beforehand, and you can talk to your host before your stay.
-If you are comparing Airbnb vs. a traditional hotel, several things to think about are:
+One big benefit of using Airbnb is the lower cost, as you can legitimately find a cheap place to stay on the site.
+It’s also useful because you are able to access a lot of detailed information about where you’ll be staying before you book, and you can communicate with your host before your stay.
+If you are comparing Airbnb vs. a traditional hotel, some things to think about are:

 - Privacy and access: Hotels are generally located centrally, but Airbnb allows you to pick cabins, cottages, and rooms off the beaten path.
 These offer more privacy and may be closer to the outdoors, allowing for a very different experience.

 - Amenities: Hotels have a variety of guaranteed amenities and food options, but Airbnb rentals do not.
 Check the details to see if a rental offers Wi-Fi, coffee, and even electricity.
 If you want to make food while staying there, check for a kitchen as well.
 If you are visiting a particularly hot or cold area, check for heating and cooling, too.

 - Check-ins: Hotel check-ins are universal, but Airbnb hosts can vary a lot in how they check people in.